 Solving problems creatively

-Making fair and just choices
+Making just and responsible choices

 Facing challenges with determination